 Dislodge and breakage - Since veneers require a thinning down of the enamel, they are irreversible but they are not invincible or irreplaceable.
 It is rare for veneers to dislodge and fall off but it is also a possible risk.
 Although porcelain veneers are very strong, it is a material made of glass and can be brittle.
 To avoid the risk of breakage, patients should not use their teeth to open packages, chew on pencils or bite into foods like candy apples.

 While dental veneers restore the teeth and smile, it is important to gather all the facts before choosing veneers over other cosmetic dentistry procedures.
-Veneers are permanent, and a lifelong commitment, so patients need to consult with a dentist before making the decision to get veneers.
+Permanent veneers are a lifelong commitment, so patients need to consult with a dentist before making the decision to get veneers.
 Doing proper research, and learning the different options for tooth repair, can help patients determine the best choice for their dental needs.
+Cosmetic Town connects patients with the best dentists.
+Find a dentist in your area!

 Written by Cosmetic Town Editorial Team - MA